Wyoming lands Tulsa transfer Sam Griffin, seventh player to sign with the Cowboys this spring

 Oleg Kojenet, a 7-foot, 232-pound sophomore, transferred from Nebraska to UW last Monday.
 During two seasons with the Cornhuskers in the Big Ten, the incoming sophomore from Kaunas, Lithuania, averaged 0.6 points and 0.7 rebounds per game.

-The Pokes will also welcome two true freshen to the revamped roster.
+The Pokes will also welcome two true freshmen to the revamped roster.

 Kael Combs, a 6-4 guard from Nixa, Missouri, signed with the Pokes.
 He averaged 23.4 points, 6.9 rebounds and 6.1 assists to earn all-state honors in high school and was recruited by a list of FBS programs for football.